OP City: Preview

 From OPcity repository:

-After setting up a Holesky node, we deployed a rollup from the OP stack in that testnet using the V7.0.0 Fjord and the calldata method to post transactions from the Batcher and Proposer.
-This test deployment lasted 20 days and occurred after multiple network updates, including the span batches, compatibility of data blobs, and other optimizations that notably impacted the rollup operation cost from the December test.
-Using the same data posting method from the December test, during the first seven days, the Total Gas Fees used on the default rollup operation transactions were reduced by ~75%, from 10.63 to 2.59 ETH, while the cost per day went from 1.5 to 0.37 ETH.
+With our node configured, we deployed a rollup from the OP Stack on Holesky testnet using version 7.0.0 Fjord and calldata method to publish transactions from Batcher and Proposer.
+This test deployment lasted 20 days following multiple network updates, including the span batches, compatibility of data blobs, and other optimizations that notably impacted the rollup operation cost from the December test.
+Using the same data posting method from the December test, during the first seven days, the Total Gas Fees used on the default rollup operation transactions were reduced by ~75%, from 10.63 to 2.59 ETH, while the cost per day fell from 1.5 down to 0.37 ETH.

 The data from the rollup addresses are available here: